codepath/android_guides/Heterogenous-Layouts-inside-RecyclerView.md

 <img src="http://i105.photobucket.com/albums/m232/purplehaze0077/sample_golden_gate.jpeg" width="500" alt="ss1" />

-One ***final and important*** change before we can run the program would be to change the `bindDataToAdapter` method in our `RecyclerViewFragment` to set the `ComplexRecyclerViewAdapter` instead of the `SimpleItemRecyclerViewAdapter` as follows:
+One ***final and important*** change before you can run the program would be to change the `bindDataToAdapter` method in our `RecyclerViewFragment` to set the `ComplexRecyclerViewAdapter` instead of the `SimpleItemRecyclerViewAdapter` as follows:

 ```java
 private void bindDataToAdapter() {